ABOUT THE FRAMEWORK

 • Sport England

-From April 2022 it is a requirement for all National Governing Bodies and Active Partnerships funded by Sport England and UK Sport in England to complete the Framework.
+From April 2022, it is a requirement for all National Governing Bodies, National Specialist Partners and Active Partnerships funded by Sport England and UK Sport in England to complete the Framework.
 Completing the Framework forms part of your Funding Agreement.

 How does the Safeguarding Adults in Sport Framework Work?

-Following each theme there is a space to write a brief summary that will form part of your action plan.
-This allows you to indicate any action to be taken where gaps exist or to indicate your future planned development.
+Following each theme there is a space to write a brief summary of how you meet the criteria of the theme, as well as a section where you can indicate any action to be taken where gaps exist or to indicate your future planned development.

-The action points for each criterion will form your overall action plan.
+The action points for each theme will form your overall action plan.

 How do I access the Framework?

-Once you have contacted the Ann Craft Trust and confirmed a date that you can start your submission, you will be contacted by email and provided with a unique login.
+Once you have contacted the Ann Craft Trust and confirmed a date that you can start your submission, you will be contacted by email and provided with a unique login and password.
 This will allow you to log in and out and save your submission until you are ready to submit.

 How long will it take?